 The below provides an overview of the timeline and various stages associated with the immigrant visa process when pursuing an immigrant visa (green card) based on marriage to a US citizen.
 This green card route is a bit different than the green card marriage adjustment of status route undertaken in the US.

 There are three stages to this process and three separate governmental entities that play a role in the adjudication of this process.

 Please note that processing times frequently change for better or worse.

 Stage 1: U.S. Citizenship and Immigration Services (USCIS)

 The first step in the process is to file an immigrant petition on behalf of your foreign spouse with the USCIS.
 Within approximately two weeks of submission of the petition, you, the US citizen spouse, will receive a receipt notice acknowledging receipt of the petition you submitted on behalf of your foreign spouse.

-After the receipt notices arrives, it would be another 5-6 months until you hear anything further from the USCIS in regard to your immigrant petition.
+After the receipt notices arrives, it could be another 6-12months months until you hear anything further from the USCIS in regard to your immigrant petition.

 Stage 2: National Visa Center (NVC)